Bubka/2FAuth/README.md

 * Scan and decode any QR code to add account in no time
 * Add custom account without QR code thanks to an advanced form
 * Edit accounts, even the imported ones
-* Generate TOTP and HOTP security codes
+* Generate TOTP and HOTP security codes and Steam Guard codes

 2FAuth is currently fully localized in English and French.
 See [Contributing](#Contributing) if you want to help on adding more languages.

 ## Security

-2FAuth provide with several security mechanisms to protect your 2FA data as best as possible.
+2FAuth provides several security mechanisms to protect your 2FA data as best as possible.

 ### Single user app

 You have to create a user account and authenticate yourself to use the app.
 It is not possible to create more than one user account, the app is thought for personal use.

+### Modern authentication

+You can sign in 2FAuth using a security key like a Yubikey or a Titan key and disable the traditional login form.

 ### Data encryption